Invasion Percolation on Power-Law Branching Processes: Backbone degree sequence

-where convergence of the numerator follows from Lemma~\ref{lem:Backbone_Degree_to_Size_Biased} and the denominator from Lemma~\ref{lem:DegreeBB_expec_alpha>2}.
+where uniform convergence in $a\in[\varepsilon,1/\varepsilon]$ of the numerator follows from Lemma~\ref{lem:Backbone_Degree_to_Size_Biased} and the denominator from Lemma~\ref{lem:DegreeBB_expec_alpha>2}.
 We recognise this as the size-biased distribution of $X^\star$. \end{proof} We have argued that $D_{v_k}$ is uniformly integrable, which implies that its expected value is small when restricted to only large values.
 We extend this result to the expectation of the backbone degrees that grow as $k$: \begin{lemma}[Expected contribution of exceptionally large degrees] Consider $D_{v_k}$ the degree of the $k$-th backbone vertex for $\alpha>2$.
-Then \end{lemma} \begin{proof} By \eqref{eq:def_thm_DBk} and \apref{C.1}{sec:app_mass_tail}, we find
+Then there exists a $C=C(a)>0$, that is uniformly bounded in $a$ for $a\in[\varepsilon,1/\varepsilon]$, such that \end{lemma} \begin{proof} By \eqref{eq:def_thm_DBk}, where we use \aprefb{3}{sec:app_mass_tail} and bounded convergence, we find